 SolarCulture™ is Pine Gate Renewables’ trademarked initiative to protect and preserve the agricultural land on which our solar farms exist to help native plants and animals thrive.
 In action, that means:

 We have wildlife-permeable fencing at seven of our operational farms and have instituted a standard operating procedure for it to be installed at all of our future sites that are under construction or in development.
-This means that small animals can get through, such as foxes, rabbits, raccoons and coyotes.
+This means that small animals can get through, such as foxes, rabbits and raccoons.

 We've incorporated pollinator habitats and native seeds plantings at eight of our farms in North Carolina and Oregon to ensure the land's longevity.